Can you succeed in self-publishing books and ebooks?

 Share your knowledge on any topic that you consider yourself to be an expert.

-It doesn’t matter what your special knowledge is about, there will always be at least a few people who share your interest and passion – from aardvark grooming through to zymurgy, which is one of my favourite subjects.
+It doesn’t matter what your special knowledge is about, there will always be at least a few people who share your interest and passion – from aardvark grooming through to zymurgy, which is one of my favorite subjects.

-To save you heading off to your dictionary, zymurgy means the study or practice of fermentation in brewing, winemaking, or distilling.
+To save you heading off to your dictionary, zymurgy means the study or practice of fermentation in brewing, winemaking, or distilling

 Use a pen name